Beginner writer mistakes I made (so you don’t have to)

 I’m currently reading Anatomy of Story by John Truby, and he says that a character needs a psychological flaw that makes the character harm herself in some way and a moral flaw that harms others, and overcoming those flaws is what helps her solve the big problem in the story.
 If your character doesn’t have significant enough flaws, there’s something lacking in your story.

-Always spend some extra time on their flaws when you’re creating characters, because it will become more difficult to come up with them afterwards, and besides, those flaws contribute to your character’s “dark night of the soul”.
-Their strengths are equally important to developing the story as well because they’re usually (unbeknownst to them) the very things that will help them solve the main conflict.
+Always spend some extra time on their flaws when you’re creating characters, because it’s more difficult to come up with them afterwards, and besides, those flaws contribute to your character’s “dark night of the soul”.
+Their strengths are equally important to developing the story as well because they’re usually (unbeknownst to them) the very things that will help them solve the main conflict in a surprising way.

 How to fix your characters